thejspr/thejspr.com/_posts/2014-03-23-ruby-installations-on-steroids.md

 ## Conclusion

 Rbenv is a great customizable way of managing multiple ruby installations.
-In closing, I'd like to thank [Sam Stephenson](http://sstephenson.us) for this and it's associated plug-ins.
+In closing, I'd like to thank [Sam Stephenson](http://sstephenson.us) for it and its associated plug-ins.